A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Full-Modelling tests

 \subsection{Comparing \textit{ShapeFit} vs \textit{Full-Modelling}}

-Having investigated how different analysis choices affect both the \textit{ShapeFit} and \textit{Full-Modelling} fitting methodologies, we now try to validate the two methods to give consistent results for the extended cosmology.
-The case for $\Lambda$CDM was presented in Fig.~\ref{fig:FS_vs_SF_bestfit}, now Fig.~\ref{fig:FS_vs_SF_wCDM_combined} illustrates that the constraints on cosmological parameters in both $w$CDM and \(o\)CDM cosmologies from \textit{Full-Modelling} and \textit{ShapeFit} are also mostly consistent with each other except for small shifts in \(w\) (for $w$CDM, $\Omega_{k}$ for \(o\)CDM), \(\ln{(10^{10}A_s)}\) and \(h\) parameters.
-These shifts are similar to the shift seen in \(\ln{(10^{10}A_s)}\) for the case of $\Lambda$CDM, propagating along the degeneracy between \(\ln{(10^{10}A_s)}\), $h$ and the extended cosmological parameters.
+Having investigated how different analysis choices affect both the \textit{ShapeFit} and \textit{Full-Modelling} fitting methodologies, we now try to validate whether the two methods give consistent results for the extended cosmology.
+The case for $\Lambda$CDM was presented in Fig.~\ref{fig:FS_vs_SF_bestfit}.
+Fig.~\ref{fig:FS_vs_SF_wCDM_combined} illustrates that the constraints on cosmological parameters in both $w$CDM and \(o\)CDM cosmologies from \textit{Full-Modelling} and \textit{ShapeFit} are also consistent with each other except for shifts in \(w\) (for $w$CDM, $\Omega_{k}$ for \(o\)CDM), \(\ln{(10^{10}A_s)}\) and \(h\) parameters.